harryvanmierloo/Stacker.js/README.md

 # stacker.js
 Stacker.js is a very light-weight and standalone libary for visualizing fix-height area charts.
-Is accepts

 ![Screenshot](/screenshot.png?raw=true "Screenshot of Stacker.js")